ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Input

-Either single-end or paired-end raw CAGE reads.
+Either single-end (SE) or paired-end (PE) raw CAGE reads.
 Only one type of reads (either single- or paired-end) can be used in one run of the pipeline.
+The files of the reads can be listed in a samplesheet or a file path can be provided and the flag whether the input is SE or PE.

 ### Output